We’re here to help

 ISO-20344 – Personal protective equipment - Test methods for footwear

-We do not source solutions from a single manufacturer so can offer you the very best equipment to match your requirements exactly.
-As well as standard solutions we can design and manufacture bespoke test equipment.
-Contact us today with your adhesive and tape testing challenge.
+We do not source solutions from a single manufacturer, so can offer you the very best equipment to match your requirements exactly.
+As well as standard solutions, we can design and manufacture bespoke test equipment.
+Contact us today with your adhesive and tape testing challenge — advice and consultancy is always available to help you make the right decisions and correctly specify the methods and equipment needed.

 Let us help you